ATTX-project/ATTX-project.github.io/attx_project/Service-Ontology.md

 ## Overview

-The Indexing REST API has the following endpoints:
+The Ontology REST API has the following endpoints:
 * `infer` - infer new data based on a schema/ontlogy and a data graph;
 * `report` - validated RDF data agains a schema/ontology and retrieve a report;
 * `health` - checks if the application is running.